minalrane0402/Netflix-Customer-Churn-Engagement-Analytics/README.md

 - Dataset is public/synthetic — findings may not reflect real Netflix customer behaviour.
 - Churn is modelled as a static binary label; no temporal/survival analysis is performed.
 - All associations are correlational, not causal.
-- Model fairness across demographic subgroups has not been formally audited.
 - GridSearchCV covers a controlled parameter grid; wider searches may improve performance.

 ---